kns94/IDE15/ReadMe.md

 1. Tweets will be automatically extracted after every-run \[Done]
 2. The characters in tweet.txt need not be of lower-case; the system will convert every word/character to lower-case and process accordingly \[Done]
 3. Punctuations will be removed \[Done]
-4. Output File will contain analysis about the type of Keyword
+4. Median will be calculated as tweet arrives \[Done]
-5. Median will be calculated as line arrives
+5. Extracting entity and entity type from tweet using Alchemy API \[Done]

 ###### Constraints